-We welcome your contributions to Region 8 News.
+We welcome your contributions to IEEE Region 8 News.
 Use the information on this page to help you prepare and submit articles for inclusion in the newsletter.

 - Always begin the article with your biggest news